gokulmaxi/data-structure-and-algorithms/queue/README.md

   * insertion happens in one end and deletion happens in another
   * enqueue  add element to one end
   * dequeue removes and returns from one end
+  * can be implemented using arrays and linked list